 The TAU is a letter that is part of the Hebrew alphabet and has been used since the Old Testament.
 Because of its substantial symbolic value and meaning.
 The true meaning of the TAU cross sign indicates the salvation and love of God for men.
 It is also mentioned in the book of the Prophet Ezekiel.
-In the section in which God sends the angel to imprint this unique following of salvation on the foreheads of the servants.
+In the section where God sends the angel to imprint this individual salvation on the servants’ foreheads.
 Reciting these words: “The Lord said: pass through the city.
 Into the midst of Jerusalem and marks a TAU on the foreheads of men who sigh and cry ”.

 The TAU is, therefore, a sign of redemption that allows the way of living the Christian life.
 To be externally manifested according to the rules given by the church.
-A warning was given to the faithful by the Holy Spirit’s seal provided on the day of Baptism.
+The Holy Spirit’s seal provided a warning to the faithful by the Holy Spirit’s seal provided on the day of Baptism.
 Let’s find out together what it represents for the church.
-And what lies behind the simple lines of the TAU cross.
+And what lies behind the simple lines of the TAU cross?

 The origin of the TAU cross

 As we have anticipated, the origins of TAU are very ancient.
-The Hebrew script and its alphabet were codified only almost 200 years after the birth of Jesus Christ.
-For this reason, many letters underwent variations in form based on the regions.
-Where the Jews lived, both in Israel and in the diaspora (places outside Israel).
+The Hebrew script and its alphabet were codified almost 200 years after the birth of Jesus Christ.
+For this reason, many letters underwent variations in form based on the regions where the Jews lived, both in Israel and in the diaspora (places outside Israel).